queenofdowntime/square-one/tutorials/hello-world-1.md

 1. When we execute this program we want it to print "Hello World!" to the terminal.

-	Looking back at our list of [basic commands](https://learnpythonthehardway.org/python3/appendix-a-cli/ex1.html), `echo` is the one we want:
-	Write `echo "Hello World!"` on the first line of your `hello` file.
+	Looking back at our list of [basic commands](https://learnpythonthehardway.org/python3/appendix-a-cli/ex1.html), `echo` is the one we want: write `echo "Hello World!"` on the first line of your `hello` file.

 1. Save the file and go to your terminal.

 1. Programs in the terminal are executed (run) by prefixing `./` to the filename.

-	There is a way to make our command be runnable without the `./`: you may be already thinking "but `echo` etc are programs and they don't need a `./`", and you would be correct.
+	You may be already thinking "but `echo` etc are programs and they don't need a `./`", and you would be correct.
 They can run without a `./` because the computer has been configured to know where those programs live and can find them itself.